Theater in the United States: Prewar theater

 William Shakespeare's works were commonly performed.
 American plays of the period were mostly melodramas, a famous example of which was Uncle Tom's Cabin, adapted by George Aiken, from the novel of the same name by Harriet Beecher Stowe.

-In 1821, William Henry Brown established the African Grove Theatre in New York City.
+In 1821, William Alexander Brown established the African Grove Theatre in New York City.
 It was the third attempt to have an African-American theater, but this was the most successful of them all.
 The company put on not only Shakespeare, but also staged the first play written by an African-American, The Drama of King Shotaway.
 The theater was shut down in 1823.
 African-American theater was relatively dormant, except for the 1858 play The Escape; or, A Leap for Freedom by William Wells Brown, who was an ex-slave.
 African-American works would not be regarded again until the 1920s Harlem Renaissance.

 A popular form of theater during this time was the minstrel show, which featured white (and sometimes, especially after the Civil War, black) actors dressed in "blackface (painting one's face, etc. with dark makeup to imitate the coloring of an African or African American)."
 The players entertained the audience using comic skits, parodies of popular plays and musicals, and general buffoonery and slapstick comedy, all with heavy utilization of racial stereotyping and racist themes.

 Throughout the 19th century, theater culture was associated with hedonism and even violence; actors (especially women) were looked upon as little better than prostitutes.
 Jessie Bond wrote that by the middle of the 19th century, "The stage was at a low ebb, Elizabethan glories and Georgian artificialities had alike faded into the past, stilted tragedy and vulgar farce were all the would-be playgoer had to choose from, and the theater had become a place of evil repute".
 On April 15, 1865, less than a week after the end of the United States Civil War, Abraham Lincoln, while watching a play at Ford's Theater in Washington, D.C., was assassinated by a nationally popular stage-actor of the period, John Wilkes Booth.